Origins of the Verde Valley

 About 2 million years ago, these lakes became the modern Verde River as their waters began flowing toward the southeast.
 Numerous caves and overhangs developed within the limestone along the many streams which flow into the Verde.
 Today, the Verde is longest perennial river of Arizona.
 It travels through the heart of Arizona and connects to the Salt River – which flows through Phoenix – which joins the Gila River, then the Colorado, and ultimately flows into the Sea of Cortez.

-Although the landscape is ancient, humans are a recent addition to Arizona.
+Although the landscape is ancient, humans are a recent addition.
 The diversity of climates and landforms has offered a promising future to those who would venture here.
-Hohokam, Sinagua, Yavapai, Apache, Spanish and Anglos all represent migrations of people who would make this their home.
+Hohokam, Sinagua, Yavapai, Apache, Spanish and Anglos all represent migrations of people who would make this valley their home.

 One of only two metals not typically exhibiting a gray or silver color (the other is gold), copper is a relatively plentiful, soft, conductive metal, prized for decorations (e.g., jewelry) as well as tools (e.g., electrical wiring).
 Copper ore has been found in many parts of Arizona, but the deposits near present-day Jerome were among the richest ever.